mikewesthad/p5-performance-tips/README.md

 ### Automated Profiling

 Again, the developer tools in Chrome and the p5 editor come to the rescue with some automated tools.
-With the [CPU profiler](https://developers.google.com/web/tools/chrome-devtools/profile/rendering-tools/js-execution), you can see how much time is spent in each function within your code.
+With the [CPU profiler](https://developers.google.com/web/tools/chrome-devtools/profile/rendering-tools/js-execution), you can see how much time is spent in each function within your code _without_ adding any manual timing code.
 When you are dealing with a complicated project and you are not sure where to start optimizing, this is a helpful starting point.

 When you want to profile your code, open the developer tools (hamburger icon in the p5 editor).
 Go to the "Profiles" tab, select "Collect JavaScript CPU Profile" and hit start.
 This will start timing your code.
 When you've recorded a large  enough sample, stop the recording and take a look at the results: